UmmeHaniBaig/UmmeHaniBaig/README.md

 ### 🔹 About Me
 I am a **dedicated Power Platform Consultant** passionate about automating processes and building low-code solutions that drive efficiency.
-Currently, I focus on **Power Apps, Power Automate, Dataverse**, and other Microsoft solutions to help organizations digitize workflows.
+Currently, I focus on **Power Apps, Power Automate, Dataverse**, and other Microsoft solutions to help organisations digitise workflows.

 - 🔭 Working at **1Dynamics**
 - 🌱 Learning advanced **Power Platform automation strategies**